GENERAL INFO (Jump to Diary)|

 the long copplestones road.

-I have it pretty much for my self, till a little group turns up with a guide.
+I have it pretty much for my self, untill a little group turns up with a guide.
 Some are Australians, and Birgitte is from Denmark.
-They are here on a rather interesting tour to the less known places in Albania, Kosovo and Macedonia.
+They are here on a rather interesting tour, to the less known places in Albania, Kosovo and Macedonia.
 They leave again, and I wonder around the outer premises, looking for plants and great views.

 I pass an area I don't feel like walking in, then the lake-side road with many restaurants, some real big.
 But besides from a few locals swimming in the lake, here are none.
 The sun disappears, and I head back.
 I pass some cows within the city, and a trailer with sheep.
 Skyscrapers or not, it is the countryside.

-Where I yesterday literarily got the last sight, I almost have it to my self now.
+Where I yesterday literarily got the last place in the camp, I almost have it to my self now.
 I'm not looking forward for the weekends this summer!
 One of the others is the huge 4X4 truck.
 It look like he have spend the day polishing it.
 My Lupo have a new colour.

 The first ten kilometres is back to Shkodra, and I see at least six small horse wagons.
 The horsed look fine, and animals are generally treated real good here.
 On the other side of town, some low mountains are found.
 Where Montenegro and especially Bosnia & Herzegovina had little farmland, here are a lot.
 Even many of the mountainsides are covered in olives or vine.